Stucco repair can be an easy task.

-Stucco — which is made from a mixture of sand, cement, water and lime — is another option.
-It has numerous benefits; many homeowners find it aesthetically pleasing, and if maintained well, stucco can last up to 50 years.
+Stucco — which is made from a mixture of sand, cement, water and lime — has numerous benefits; many homeowners find it aesthetically pleasing, and if maintained well, stucco can last up to 50 years.

 Though some damage is inevitable, fortunately, you can repair and seal cracks and holes in stucco.